-This past week, interns from around Indiana attended Indiana INTERNnet’s first engagement event of the summer at The Children’s Museum of Indianapolis.
-Interns came together to network, explore the museum, attend a personal development seminar, and hear from a panel of past and present Children’s Museum interns.
+In June, interns from around the state attended Indiana INTERNnet’s first engagement event of the summer.
+Interns came together at The Children’s Museum of Indianapolis to network, explore, engage in a personal development seminar, and hear from a panel of past and present Children’s Museum interns.

-During the panel, interns in attendance took in advice and asked questions regarding career paths and entering the workforce.
+Panelists shared their stories, while attendees asked questions regarding career paths and entering the workforce.

-It was interesting to hear all the different ways they ended up at the museum.
-One thing they all had in common was they all had a point where they had no idea what they wanted to do or where they would end up.
-This was really reassuring to hear for me, and I’m sure for others in the audience.
-Not knowing where you will end up is okay.
-The only thing we can really have control of is taking everything one day at a time.
-Getting internship experience is only going to open your eyes more to see what you really want to (or don’t want to) do.
+It was interesting to hear the different ways they wound up at the museum.
+Something they had in common: All had reached a point where they had no idea what they wanted to do or where they would end up.
+This was reassuring for me to hear, and I’m sure for others in the audience.
+Not knowing your ultimate destination is OK.
+The only thing we can truly control is taking everything one day at a time.
+Acquiring internship experience is only going to open your eyes to better see what you really want (or don’t want) to do.

-Using your Passion
+Using your passion